b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Nelsons-Plane.md

 &nbsp;

 ## What actually happened, then?
-I mean, it wasn't *all* a lie&mdash; there was an airplane, after all.
+I mean, it wasn't *all* a lie.
+There was an airplane, after all.

 &nbsp;